 What Are Keratin Hair Extensions?

 "Keratin hair extensions are individual strands of extensions that are bonded to your hair with an adhesive or micro beads," says Rita Hazan, celebrity hair stylist, colorist, and owner of Rita Hazan Salon in New York.
-They're typically made up of real, unprocessed human hair.
+They're typically made up of real human hai that is usually processed for color.
 And while keratin hair extensions may have only recently entered the public lexicon, the truth is, they've basically been around for eons.

 The individual extensions are strategically placed in rows so they'll always remain covered by your natural hair pieces.
 (Yes, even if you wear an elaborate updo or ponytail.)

 Depending on your color and texture, some salons will have samples on hand the stylist can use for you same-day—but often, salons will ask you to come in prior so they can order the exact type of extension they'll need to match your hair.

 Keratin Hair Extensions vs. Traditional Hair Extensions

 While there may be tons of different types of hair extensions on the market, keratin hair extensions are the only real permanent ones.

 "The other permanent ones used to be silicone hair extensions, which, it turns out, aren't great for your hair," says Ryan Trygstad, celebrity hairstylist and cofounder of Mark & Ryan Salon in New York.
 Now, keratin hair extensions are the go-to for movie premieres and red carpets—they're so common, in fact, that you probably don't know your favorite celebrity even has them on.

 Like temporary types of extensions—including tape-in extensions and clip-in extensions—you can air dry, straighten, curl, and style keratin hair extensions with heat just like you would with your own hair.
 (You should definitely avoid letting them tangle, or "yanking" them, since the extensions are fastened in with bonds.
 But other than that, you can style them as per usual.)